 Governance and organization

-How UNHCR is Run and Structured
+How the UNHCR is run and structured

-As head of the organization, the High Commissioner is responsible for the direction and control of UNHCR.
-He or she directs the work of the agency with the assistance of a Deputy High Commissioner and Assistant High Commissioners for Protection and Operations.
+As head of the organization, the High Commissioner is responsible for the direction and control of agency.
+The High Commissioner directs the UNHCR’s activities with the help of a Deputy High Commissioner, and Assistant High Commissioners for Protection and Operations.

 The agency has a national and international staff of than 7,685 staff members working in 125 countries.

 Most UNHCR operations are in the field.
 The worldwide operation has become highly complex, ranging from the recruitment and security of staff to the procurement of everything from medical supplies and bulk food shipments to aircraft charters.
 Specific departments, mostly based in the Geneva headquarters, oversee key areas, such as operations, protection, external relations, human resources and finances.
 A number of regional bureaux form a link between overseas offices and headquarters.